 You don’t need to put so much pressure into sanding because light scrubs should be enough to eliminate dust particles and debris.

 If you don’t want to paint with an uneven surface, the sanding pressure should remain the same in every spot you run through.
 After that, wipe the material with a clean cloth to ensure no particles hinder the priming process.

 Next, you must brush the acrylic primer on every inch of the surface.
 All the spots should have equal priming application, or you’ll witness yellow and brown paint patches bleeding through the wood.

-It’ll only take around 8 hours for the material to dry, but we suggest checking the product’s label for the recommended waiting time.
+It’ll only take around 8 hours for the material to dry, but I suggest checking the product’s label for the recommended waiting time.

 Step #3: Applying the White Paint